 The Extra Curricular activities offered are part of our aim to raise a positive awareness of our young people in the community.

 How are the setting’s/school’s/college’s resources allocated and matched to children’s/young people’s special educational needs?

 The vast majority of the schools funding goes on providing a high staffing ratio to ensure we maintain small class sizes that enable small group, paired work and 1:1 teaching provision.

 Where pupils are in receipt of Pupil Premium this is used to ensure that they are achieving at least at the level of their peers.
 All pupils at Portesbery in receipt of Pupil Premium do exceptionally well and consequently the funding is used to raise the attainment of all pupils, and supports a wide range of provision, see website for details.

 Individual assessments of pupils are used to identify what specific provision is going to be needed to best support the child’s progress.
 This is recorded and then measured to identify the extent to which it has had a positive impact on their progress.
 We monitor the effectiveness of the provision provided for each child, identify what works so we can target funding in that direction and equally what we may need to develop to build on the impact gained.

 All our classes are provided with resources to ensure the delivery of a personalised curriculum.

 We engage the use of a professional fundraiser to raise funds for items not usually sourced via Local Authority funding, e.g. play equipment, specialist bikes, musical instruments, sensory resources etc.

 How is the decision made about what type and how much support my child/young person will receive?

-The pupils’ statement or EHCP identifies a banding level which reflects the pupils’ current needs.
+Each child will come with a banding level under the new funding formula.
 This is agreed through discussion between the school and the Local Authority.